First measurements of remoTES cryogenic calorimeters: easy-to-fabricate particle detectors for a wide choice of target

 \section{Introduction}

-To date, low-temperature detectors operated in the temperature region of \unit[10-100]{mK} make up an important detector class in particle physics.
-The detection of particles at temperatures close to absolute zero, in so-called cryogenic calorimeters, is based on the measurement of the tiny temperature increase $\mathcal{O}$(\textmu K) caused by a particle interaction in an absorber material (inorganic crystalline insulators, semiconductors, metals) by using very sensitive temperature sensors (Transition Edge Sensors (TESs), Neutron Transmutation Doped-thermistors (NTDs), Kinetic Inductance Detectors (KIDs), or Metallic Magnetic Calorimeters (MMCs)).
+Low-temperature detectors operated in the temperature region of \unit[10-100]{mK} make up an important detector class in particle physics.
+The detection of particles in cryogenic calorimeters is based on the measurement of the tiny temperature increase caused by an energy deposition in an absorber material, by using very sensitive temperature sensors, e.g.~Transition Edge Sensors (TESs), Neutron Transmutation Doped-thermistors (NTDs), Kinetic Inductance Detectors (KIDs), or Metallic Magnetic Calorimeters (MMCs).

-A TES consists of a superconductive thin film (mono-layer or bi-layers) operated in the state between the normal conducting and the superconducting phase.
-Thanks to the strong temperature dependence of the film resistance in the transition, even tiny temperature increases induced by very small energy depositions in the absorber lead to measurable changes in resistance.
-For many decades, TESs have been a main pillar in the scope of cryogenic imaging spectrometers for earth and space applications; their application in the field of rare event searches for direct dark matter detection (e.g.~CRESST~\cite{abdelhameed_first_2019}, (Super)CDMS \cite{supercdms_collaboration_light_2021,supercdms_collaboration_search_2019}, COSINUS \cite{angloher_cosinus_2016}) and CE$\nu$NS (e.g. NUCLEUS \cite{angloher_exploring_2019}, RICOCHET \cite{billard_coherent_2017}) by using massive absorbers $\mathcal{O}$(\unit[1-100]{g}) is a very active field of research at the frontier of knowledge.
+A TES consists of a superconductive thin film operated in the state between the normal conducting and the superconducting phase.
+Due to the strong temperature dependence of the film resistance in the transition, even tiny temperature increases ($\mathcal{O}$(\textmu K)) induced by very small energy depositions ($\mathcal{O}$(KeV)) in the absorber, lead to measurable changes in resistance of $\mathcal{O}$($10^{-1}\Omega$).
+For many decades, TESs have been a main pillar in the scope of cryogenic imaging spectrometers for earth and space applications; their use in the rare event search for direct dark matter detection~\cite{abdelhameed_first_2019,supercdms_collaboration_light_2021,supercdms_collaboration_search_2019,angloher_cosinus_2016} and CE$\upnu$NS~\cite{angloher_exploring_2019,billard_coherent_2017} by using massive absorbers $\mathcal{O}$(\unit[1-100]{g}) is a very active field of research at the frontier of knowledge.

-TESs based on superconducting tungsten thin-films have been developed within the CRESST dark matter search at the Max-Planck Institute for Physics in Munich over the last 30 years.
-In the current stage, called CRESST-III, the \unit[200]{nm}-thick tungsten film is directly fabricated onto the surface of the absorber (Al$_{2}$O$_{3}$, CaWO$_{4}$, LiAlO$_{2}$ and Si).
-The extraordinary high sensitivity achieved with TESs is one of the cornerstones of CRESST being the leading cryogenic experiment for low-mass dark matter search \cite{abdelhameed_first_2019, angloher_results_2017}.
+TESs based on superconducting tungsten thin-films have been developed within the CRESST dark matter search at the Max-Planck Institute for Physics (MPP) in Munich over the last 30 years.
+The current stage is CRESST-III, which uses \unit[200]{nm}-thick tungsten films directly fabricated onto the surface of absorbers made of Al$_{2}$O$_{3}$, CaWO$_{4}$, LiAlO$_{2}$ and Si.
+The extraordinary high sensitivity achieved with TESs is one of the cornerstones of CRESST, which is the leading cryogenic experiment for low-mass dark matter search \cite{abdelhameed_first_2019, angloher_results_2017}.